 AAJ must receive the names of the coach for each team to have a team contact and to allow them to observe the competition.
 A coach must be affiliated with the school they are coaching; alumni, professor, or a law student but may not be a student who is competing in the competition.
 Coaches do not need to be members of AAJ and should not register for the STAC event.
-Coaches must complete this online form, listing the team the coach is associated with by February 1, 2025.
-This is the information that will be sent to the regional coordinators to communicate logistics.
+Coaches must complete the online form, listing the team the coach is associated with by April 1, 2025.
+This is the information will be sent used to communicate logistics.

-COMPETITION FORMAT
+NATIONAL FINALS COMPETITION FORMAT